bast/talk-numgrid/talk.md

 ### Density visualization

 - This is what I really want to get to.
-Super fast and easy to use.
+Super fast and .emph[easy to use] (Python).